amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 ![plot of chunk unnamed-chunk-6](../img/posts/google-trends-walkthrough/cyclingandsnowboarding.png)
 <BR><BR>

-This creates a mirror image of cycling, where the peaks of one term are the troughs of the other and vice versa.
-Snowboarding peaks every December, and, unlike cycling, this term seems to be used constantly in the past 10 years in the US as the the overall trend is fairly flat.
+This creates a mirror image of ``cycling``, where the peaks of one term are the troughs of the other. ``Snowboarding`` peaks every December, and, unlike cycling, the term seems to be used constantly over the past 10 years in the US.

-We’ve seen two interesting pieces of data using Google Trends: the term's popularity and its seasonal effects.
+We’ve seen two interesting pieces of data using Google Trends: the term's popularity and its seasonal effect.
 There is plenty more to explore and compare as trends can be narrowed by time and region.

 <BR><BR>
 **Let's Code!**